-Piled High Skillet Chicken Nachos are a great way to bring the fun to any occasion!
-These are also known as Restaurant Style Nachos and who doesn’t love recreating restaurant quality food at home?
+Piled High Skillet Chicken Nachos are a great way to bring fun to any occasion!
+These are also known as Restaurant Style Nachos and who doesn’t love recreating restaurant-quality food at home?
 We also love to make Skillet Spinach Artichoke Dip and Steak Bites for game day!

 Easy Chicken Nachos

 I don’t know about you, but I love chicken nachos!
 We make them often and usually utilize whatever ingredients we have on hand.
 I love the skillet method for these nachos because not only does the skillet hold in every bit of topping that may fall off, it holds its heat longer than a sheet pan and keep your nachos warm and perfect.

 - Dice all of your ingredients ahead of time.